applethepeanut/ph-library/README.md

 I then discovered that packaging is simply a placeholder, not a directory structure.

+### Assumptions/decisions

+- Starting with finding books by author, I've assumed it should be case insensitive.

 ## Instructions

-- Please create a GitHub repository containing code for a book lending library.
+- [x] Please create a GitHub repository containing code for a book lending library.
 Use the stories below for requirements.
-- This is just a text-based exercise - no GUI code is required.
+- [x] This is just a text-based exercise - no GUI code is required.
-- We also don’t expect a DB or persistence layer - storing data in memory is fine.
+- [x] We also don’t expect a DB or persistence layer - storing data in memory is fine.
 Just prove it works by calling the relevant functions from other code.
-- Please don’t spend any more than 2 to 3 hours on this.
+- [ ] Please don’t spend any more than 2 to 3 hours on this.
 We don’t expect a complete solution, but something that we can use as the basis for a follow-on conversation.
-- When you are ready, please send us a link to your repository.
+- [ ] When you are ready, please send us a link to your repository.

 ### Context